TheStingRay22/spotify-JSON-Wrapped/README.md

 ![me lmao](https://avatars.githubusercontent.com/u/122391911?v=4)

-Please be nice I'm just a bored IT guy with free time and whiskey
+Please be nice I'm just a bored IT guy with free time and protien